 Thousands of South Ossetians fled to the North in the 1990s amid the violence that followed the declaration of independence.
 North Ossetia maintains strong ethnic links with the territory.

 Rich in resources - including unexploited oil and gas reserves - North Ossetia is the most industrialised and urbanised republic in the North Caucasus.
-It also has tourism potential; plans for a ski resort were announced in 2003.
+It also has tourism potential.